 The wag of our party said that any man who would find three feet square in a space of six hundred acres, where we encamped, that did not have the strawberry on it, should have the pleasure of shooting through his hat.
 The search was made for the space; but our friend says his hat will never have a hole through it from this proposition.Reprinted in Browing, p.
 219.

 In 1864, Yosemite Valley became a California state park, but it was managed much less actively than today.
 Despite its status as a park, settlers and business people soon began grazing cattle and horses and plowing for crops.
 At least 20 acres of El Capitan meadow was plowed and sown with fodder for horses and cattle.
 Many other meadows were plowed or used as pasture for both horses and cattle.
 By 1887, 150 acres of Stoneman Meadow was under active cultivation.
 People began to complain and in 1890 new rules were passed to reduce farming in Yosemite Valley.
 Nevertheless, the government plowed and planted Ahwahnee Meadow from 1910 to 1914.
 Other meadows were not plowed, but they were mowed for “wild hay” as late as 1924 (Gibbens and Heady, pp. 4, 21-22).

 Despite this history of plowing and mowing, Yosemite Valley nevertheless had breathtaking displays of flowers, with the evening primrose as one of the stars, perhaps the star of the show.

 Naturalists of the time agree on two things.
-First, before the mowing ended, it moved to new locations and wiped out some of the best collections of flowers and second, the deer population boomed.
+First, before the mowing ended, it moved to new locations and wiped out some of the best surviving collections of flowers.
+Second, the deer population boomed.
 By the time the plowing and mowing stopped, the number of deer was sufficient, as it is now, to all but eliminate the evening primrose from the valley.

 Yosemite Valley: Death Trap to Animals